gbif/crawler/how-to-debug-crawling.md

 ## Introduction

-Debugging crawling is a complicated process requiring you to familiarise yourself with the following services and infrastructure:
+This page is designed to empower the GBIFS technical staff to debug crawling by him or herself.

+It starts with an overview of all the services and infrastructure that can be utilized in debugging crawling:

 * [Registry Console](how-to-debug-crawling.md#registry-console)
 * [CRAwling Monitor (CRAM)](how-to-debug-crawling.md#crawling-monitor-cram)